ja-che/hidimstat/_sources/index.rst.txt

   on Medical Image Computing and Computer-Assisted Intervention (pp. 638-646).
 Springer, Cham.

+* Chevalier, J. A., Nguyen, T. B., Thirion, B., & Salmon, J. (2021).
+  Spatially relaxed inference on high-dimensional linear models. arXiv preprint arXiv:2106.02590.

 Aggregation of multiple Knockoffs (AKO):

 * Nguyen T.-B., Chevalier J.-A., Thirion B., & Arlot S. (2020).
 Aggregation
   of Multiple Knockoffs.
 In Proceedings of the 37th International Conference on Machine Learning, Vienna, Austria, PMLR 119.

+Application to decoding (fMRI data):

+* Chevalier, J. A., Nguyen T.-B., Salmon, J., Varoquaux, G. & Thirion, B.
+  (2021).
+Decoding with confidence: Statistical control on decoder maps.
+  In NeuroImage, 234, 117921.

+Application to source localization (MEG/EEG data):

+* Chevalier, J. A., Gramfort, A., Salmon, J., & Thirion, B. (2020).
+  Statistical control for spatio-temporal MEG/EEG source imaging with desparsified multi-task Lasso.
+In Proceedings of the 34th Conference on Neural Information Processing Systems (NeurIPS 2020), Vancouver, Canada.

-If you use our packages, we would appreciate citations to the aforementioned papers.
+If you use our packages, we would appreciate citations to the relevant aforementioned papers.

 Other useful references
 ~~~~~~~~~~~~~~~~~~~~~~~